ktor-doc-jp/ktor-doc-jp/pages/servers/engine.md

 ##### IntelliJ IDEA

-1. Create a new Run Configuration using "Application" as template
+1. Create a new Run Configuration using "Application" as a template
 2. For the main class use one of the following engines
   * Netty: use `io.ktor.server.netty.DevelopmentEngine`
   * Jetty: use `io.ktor.server.jetty.DevelopmentEngine`